 ii.
 Adjacent tree planting areas shall be connected to provide larger connected soil volumes for tree roots.

 e.
 Lighting.
-Light levels shall be the minimum necessary to provide even and adequate visibility for pedestrians and vehicles.
-Light levels shall meet the minimum design guidelines defined by the Illuminating Engineering Society of North America (IESNA) and shall provide illumination necessary for safety and convenience while preventing glare and overspill onto adjoining properties and minimizing the amount of skyglow.
+Lighting shall adhere to the principles of the International Dark-Sky Association (IDA).
+Light levels shall be the minimum necessary to provide adequate visibility for pedestrians and vehicles, and to provide the illumination necessary for safety and convenience while preventing glare and light trespass onto adjoining properties and open space and minimizing the amount of skyglow.

 i.
-Light Poles shall not exceed fifteen feet in height nor be installed within fifteen feet of the exterior boundaries of a development site.
+Light Poles shall not exceed fifteen feet in height.

 ii.
 The color temperature (CCT) of outdoor lighting should be between 2200 K and 2700 K and shall not exceed 3000 K.

 iii.
-Only full cutoff luminaires shall be used for illuminating outdoor spaces and parking areas.
-The light source shall be directed downward and away from adjacent residential structures.
+Only full cutoff shielded luminaires shall be used for illuminating outdoor spaces and parking areas.

 iv.
-Outdoor Luminaires shall not exceed the following BUG rating, which defined backlight (B), uplight (U), and glare (G) values: B2/U2/G2.
+Outdoor luminaires shall not exceed the following BUG rating, which defined backlight (B), uplight (U), and glare (G) values: B2/U2/G2.

 v.
 Bollard lighting may be used to light walkways and other landscape features.
 Bollard lighting shall cast downward.